 Het Nieuwe Instituut invited Sascha Pohflepp to be a fellow of Het Nieuwe Instituut in this role as advisor on the Garden of Machines exhibition.
 He has written an essay that examines how the conflict between artificial/natural works in the context of the Anthropocene.
-Now that man has become the principal cause of geological and biological transformation, the use of concepts such as ‘nature’ and ‘natural’ is becoming increasingly blurred.
+Now that humanity has become the principal cause of geological and biological transformation, the use of concepts such as ‘nature’ and ‘natural’ is becoming increasingly blurred.
 This raises the question of what ‘artificial’ – the classical polar opposite of ‘natural’ – still means.
 The term ‘artefact’ would appear to transcend the opposition between natural and artificial, offering new perspectives on design questions.
 The garden is an example of a classic artefact in which the notions artificial and natural are not opposed.
 Garden of Machines, then, could be seen as a possible metaphor for the world as a whole in the age of the Anthropocene.

 The text below was written by Sascha Pohlflepp, who asked Arjen Mulder to add his own comments and annotations from his own professional perspective as biologist and media theorist.
 Mulder was also part of the advisory team that helped shape the Garden of Machines project.
 Arjen Mulder’s comments are shown in italics.